 When gold was discovered in the Yukon Territory in 1896, Skagway became the gateway to fortune for tens of thousands of people.

 Visit Klondike Gold Rush National Historic Park and take the historic White Pass & Yukon Route railroad to the top of the mountain pass north of town.
-Seated in parlor cars, you ride up the most spectacular part of the trip, viewing scenery such as Glacier Gorge, Dead Horse Gulch, and Bridal Veil Falls.
-At the top you’ll see the White Pass, the international boundary between the United States and Canada.
+Seated in parlor cars, you’ll see spectacular scenery such as Glacier Gorge, Dead Horse Gulch, and Bridal Veil Falls.
+At the top, you’ll see White Pass, the international boundary between the United States and Canada.

 Fairbanks is Alaska’s largest inland city and the gateway to the Interior and the Arctic regions.